Las Culturistas: Reception

 The podcast has received critical acclaim "boots."
 Vulture has praised it for being original and avoiding guests that might rehash stories told elsewhere.
 Time rated it one of the 50 best podcasts in its 2018 list.
 It received a Best Podcast nomination for the 11th Shorty Awards in 2019.
+In 2023, it won the Podcast of the Year award at the iHeartRadio Podcast Awards.
 The podcast has been cited in academic work for the hosts' insight into the entertainment industry.
+In 2024, it won the Outstanding Podcast award at the GLAAD Media Awards.

 Hiatus

-Las Culturistas announced they would be taking a hiatus on their December 18, 2019 show, "Nasal & Ridiculous".
-They also announced that they would not return via the Forever Dog network.
+On their December 18, 2019 show, "Nasal & Ridiculous," Las Culturistas announced they would be taking a hiatus and that the show would not continue on with the Forever Dog network.
 In March 2020, Las Culturistas returned with new episodes on Will Ferrell's Big Money Players podcast network with iHeart Radio.